 Reviewers will assess all LOIs against the Definition of Ratings, which describes the expectations and characteristics of each possible rating.

-The adjudicated LOI will enable the selection board to identify those institutions and proposals that demonstrate the greatest potential to meet the Fund’s goals and ambition, based on the subcriteria noted above.
+The adjudicated LOI stage will enable the selection board to identify those institutions and proposals that demonstrate the greatest potential to meet CFREF’s ambitious goals, based on the criteria noted above.
 This preliminary selection process will reduce the application burden on institutions.

-- a description of the institution’s existing capacity in the area (people, training environments and opportunities, infrastructure), which will be used in the adjudication process;
+- description of the institutions’ existing capacity in the area (people, training environment and opportunities, infrastructure); and

-- information used for administrative purposes only (e.g., keywords related to the research thematic area and a list of secured and potential partners).
+- information for administrative purposes only (e.g., keywords related to the research thematic area, list of secured and potential partners);

-Institutions must present a formal institutional strategy describing in detail how the grant will be used to achieve the strategy’s stated objectives, in line with the goals and ambitions of the Fund.
+In Part A, institutions must describe in detail how the grant will achieve the institution’s stated strategy and objectives, in line with the ambitious goals of CFREF.

-Part A will be used to assess elements of criterion 3.
+Part A will be used to assess elements of criterion 3 of the full application review.
 The intended audience for Part A is generalists.

 Part A must include:

-- how the institution will use the award and why;
+- how the institution will use the grant and why;

 - a planned high-level budget;